truong-bui/AsyncLoadingScreen/README.md

 # Requirements

-Async Loading Screen plug-in requires Visual Studio and a C++ code project.
-If your project is blueprint based then you will need to convert it to C++ project otherwise you cannot package your game with code plug-in.
+~~Async Loading Screen plug-in requires Visual Studio and a C++ code project.
+If your project is blueprint based then you will need to convert it to C++ project otherwise you cannot package your game with code plug-in.~~ It doesn't require c++ project anymore.

 # Installation